pnsaeta/p064/docs/PD-PD5.md

 ### Questions

-1. Apart from the first and last rows, the rows of the two matrices in Eq.&nbsp;(\ref{eq:CNmatrices}) all have the same form.
+1. Apart from the first and last rows, the rows of the two matrices in Eq.&nbsp;\eqref{eq:CNmatrices} all have the same form.
 The right expressions for row 0 and row $$N-1$$ depend on the boundary conditions there.
-What assumption have I made in Eq.&nbsp;(\ref{eq:CNmatrices}) for the left end?
+What assumption have I made in Eq.&nbsp;\eqref{eq:CNmatrices} for the left end?

 2. The most common boundary conditions are called **Dirichlet** and **Neumann** conditions.
 In Dirichlet boundary conditions, the value of the variable is fixed at the boundary, whereas in Neumann boundary conditions, the normal derivative is fixed at the boundary (often at zero).
 In a one-dimensional problem, the normal derivative is the same thing as $$\partial u/\partial x$$.
 Work out how the tridiagonal matrices need to be adjusted for each type of boundary condition.

 3. After implementing the Crank-Nicolson method for solving $$u_t = D u_{xx}$$ in a one-dimensional uniform rod, investigate the error compared to the analytic solution as a function of time step $$\Delta t$$ for fixed $$\Delta x$$.
 Is the method second-order in time?
 That is, is the error proportional to $$(\Delta t)^2$$?

-4. If material properties such as $$c$$ and $$\kappa$$ were functions of temperature (not an uncommon situation), how would you have to modify the Crank-Nicolson matrices shown in Eq.&nbsp;(\ref{eq:CNmatrices}) to account for these temperature dependencies?
+4. If material properties such as $$c$$ and $$\kappa$$ were functions of temperature (not an uncommon situation), how would you have to modify the Crank-Nicolson matrices shown in Eq.&nbsp;\eqref{eq:CNmatrices} to account for these temperature dependencies?
 Is the problem even well-posed?
 What additional assumptions do you need to make?

 <!-- ## Solution